sahilbasia-08/CS714_reserach_project/README.md

 ## Summary of Findings

 **This survey reveals a diverse landscape of solutions for sender anonymity, each with unique strengths.
-Systems like Tor and LiLAC leverage Onion Routing for low-latency anonymous browsing, while protocols like Riposte and Sabre utilize Multi-Party Computation (MPC) and Distributed Point Functions (DPFs) to provide strong, scalable anonymity for millions of users in bulletin-board models.
+Systems like Tor and LiLAC leverage Onion Routing for low-latency anonymous browsing, while protocols like Riposte and Sabre utilize Multi-Party Computation (MPC) and Distributed Point Functions (DPFs) to provide strong, scalable anonymity for millions of users in bulletin-board models.**
-**
 **A recurring challenge is the trade-off between privacy, performance, and scalability.
 While DC-nets (used in Spectrum) offer strong theoretical anonymity, they often face scalability issues.
 In contrast, systems like Vuvuzela and Stadium employ Differential Privacy to offer provable privacy guarantees at a massive scale, but this often comes at the cost of increased bandwidth and latency.
 The analysis indicates a trend towards hybrid models that combine multiple cryptographic primitives to balance these competing requirements.**

+## How To Cite

+`@inproceedings{yourname2024sender,
+  title={A Survey of Sender Anonymity in Messaging and Communication}, author={Sahil Basia and Adithya Vadapalli}, booktitle={Secure Computation Project Report 2024`